theNewDynamic/thenewdynamic.com/content/info/terms-of-service.md

 ##### 1. Services

-Client hereby retains the Company to perform website consulting and/or maintenance services (“Services”) in connection with the website(s) (collectively, “Websites”) as set forth on each SOW, and the Company hereby agrees to provide such Services to Client.
+Client hereby retains the Company to perform website consulting and/or maintenance services (“Services”) in connection with the website(s) (collectively, “Websites”) as set forth on each subscription, and the Company hereby agrees to provide such Services to Client.

 ##### 2. Compensation

-(a) The cost and payment schedule for Services is set forth on the applicable SOW.
+(a) The cost and payment schedule for Services is set forth on the applicable subscription.
 (b) Charges do not include third party expenses and disbursements, including but not limited to third party software programs, which may be required to run the Websites.
 Client shall pay separately for any third party software programs and updates thereof.
 (c) Company reserves the right to charge late fees on overdue accounts.
 (d) Any additional work or material revisions beyond initial scope set forth on the SOW will be charged on an hourly basis for services performed that have been approved in advance by Client.